fac18/week-8-AGIL/README.md

 - THERE ARE TWO VERSIONS OF TRAVIS-CI!!!!! travis-ci.org and travis-ci.com.
 We had set ourselves up on both but only put env variables in one, and kept seeing conflicting messages!

 ![](https://media.giphy.com/media/ovvihlE44nqBq/giphy.gif)

+- You can use Ctrl + Shift + F in VSCode to search across all files (to find those pesky old console logs!)